2b-t/docker-realtime/doc/realtime_basics/PreemptRt.md

 The re-compilation of the kernel is described in the [official Ubuntu installation guide](https://help.ubuntu.com/lts/installation-guide/amd64/install.en.pdf#page=98) as well as on the [Franka Emika installation guide](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel) page but [might depend on the precise version](https://stackoverflow.com/a/51709420).
 In case you are running into issues you might have to consider [this](https://askubuntu.com/a/1338150) and [this](https://askubuntu.com/a/1329625) post.

 Start by installing the Debian packages required for the re-compilation.
-For Debian this can be done conveniently with:
+For a Debian-based Linux distribution this can be done conveniently with:

 ```shell
 $ sudo apt-get install -y build-essential bc curl ca-certificates gnupg2 libssl-dev lsb-release libelf-dev bison flex dwarves zstd libncurses-dev fakeroot kernel-package linux-source equivs gcc dpkg-dev